istrategylabs/franklin-dashboard/README.md

 ## Without Docker

-- To run Franklin Dashboard with Browser Sync server you need to run:
+- To run Franklin Dashboard with Express you need to run the following commands:
 - `npm install`
+- to build, cachebust, and minify all assets use:
+- `npm run build`
+- and finally to run the app use:
 - `npm run start`
-- or to build, cachebust, and minify all assets use:
-- `npm run build`

 ## Test

-To run e2e tests you should run `npm test`
+- To run unit tests you should run `npm test`
+- To run e2e tests you should run `gulp e2e`

 ## Deployment

-Franklin can automatically bootstrap itself.
-More on this eventually.
 Subsequent deploys will all work from Master.